josephWoodland/MS2---CookIt/README.md

 The Model.js page is there to handle all the data that is used by the app, this makes it easy to try and look for any problems with the use of data.

-The View.js files are handling anything to do with changing the view of the HTML, anything that prints ad replaces HTML
+The View.js files are handling anything to do with changing the view of the HTML, anything that prints ad replaces HTML.

 The Controller.js file will have anything to do with the connection between the two.
 Calling the initial information needed to start the app.